vushabhjain/-Financial-Transactions-Management-Network/README.md

 Programming Language: Java
 Database: MySQL (or any other supported by JDBC)
 JDBC API: Used for database connectivity and operations

-IDE: [IntelliJ IDEA, Eclipse, or your preferred IDE] Version Control: Git
+Version Control: Git
 Setup and Installation
 Prerequisites